unlikenesses/unlikenesses.github.io/src/posts/2018-03-24-laracasts-lessons.md

 date: "2018-03-24"
 ---

 [Let's Build a Forum with Laravel and TDD](https://laracasts.com/series/lets-build-a-forum-with-laravel) is a mega-tutorial (102 lessons) by Jeffrey Way on his [Laracasts](https://laracasts.com) site.
 It's a massive, time-intensive beast that contains lots of useful info, and not least gives the opportunity to watch someone build a fairly complex website from scratch.
 But its size means that a lot of little tricks and tips are hidden away inside the videos.
 While each lesson's title reflects a particular feature Jeffrey Way wants to build, I found that there are also particular technical nuggets of info to be found among the broader strategies.
 So this is a list of any little snippets that cropped up in the course, just minor points I didn't know or found useful.
 This post contains 50 tips, covering lessons 1-42.
-More coming soon!
+[See Part 2 here!](http://unlikenesses.com/2018-04-27-laracasts-lessons-part-2/)

 #### <a name="1"></a> 1.
 When making a model in artisan, and `-mr` to make the migration (`m`), and a resourceful controller (`r`).
 Or use `c` for a plain controller. [[Source](https://laracasts.com/series/lets-build-a-forum-with-laravel/episodes/1)]